Dacia Duster: India

+In March 2026, the 3rd generation of Renault Duster is launched in India as a more feature loaded model with more equipment and luxury features in India.
+The car is offered with 1.0 and 1.3L petrol powertrains and is expected to be launched with a 1.8L hybrid powertrain in the near future.

 South Africa

 Renault introduced the Duster in South Africa in October 2013.
 The Duster was originally imported from India, where it was also produced under the Dacia brand for other right-hand drive markets, namely the United Kingdom, Ireland, Cyprus and Malta.
 In September 2015, South Africa received the facelifted version of the Duster, with cars being imported from Romania.

 Colombia

 It was introduced in 2012 as the Renault Duster, and has been the best selling SUV in the country since then.
 It was assembled in the plant of SOFASA in Envigado, in four versions: